wolffbe/healthshareio/README.md

 ## License

 Open-source.
 However, we used company logos that might be subject to copyright and make use of the Google Maps Platform.

+The companies behind the logos were and are not involved in the development of this product.